jackveneri/ESM_PINO.jl/README.md

 This is an unregistered package, we thank Maximilian Gelbrecht for providing it.
 It is AD-compatible with the Zygote backend.
 In our extension we rely on it not only to define an SFNO constructor, but also to implement different physics informed losses.
-To do so, we define internal types, and we therefore recommend calling such functions defining at the top of your script:
+To do so, we define internal types, and we therefore recommend calling such functions via defining at the top of your script:

 ```julia
 using ESM_PINO, QG3